I Can Almost Feel Their Warmth

 For too long, your boredom has been denied

-What you thought was within you hat died
+What you thought was within you had died

 Was waiting for you, your inner guide